SAP-archive/teched2020-DAT164/exercises/ex2/README.md

 10. Go to the <b> Tenant </b> description and insert the tenant information <b> 9AD52 </b>.
 In SAP Analytics Cloud, you can extract this information by taking a look into system information
 <br>![](./images/Ex2_13.png)

 11. Go to the <b> Dataset Name </b> description and choose the name <b> TAXY_Product_Reviews </b>.
-Please note that XY refers to your previously assigned participation number
+Please note that XY refers to your pre-assigned participation number
 <br>![](./images/Ex2_14.png)

 12. Set the flag of the area <b> Input Contains Column Headings </b> to be <b> False </b> and select the option to manually adapt the <b> Output Schema </b>